 By the early 1900’s, the use of automobiles was growing rapidly, and along with it came the construction of roads and bridges.
 Another major link between the east and west coasts, the Lincoln Highway, ran through Sacramento County.

 By the end of World War I, the area housed an airfield and pilot training school.
 Bi-wing airplanes were being built in northern Sacramento.
 After the war, many of the planes were converted to civilian use.
 From that time on, aviation has grown to become a vital part of the region’s development.
-Today the County is home to the Sacramento County Airport System, with includes the Sacramento International Airport
+Today the County is home to the Sacramento County Airport System, with includes the

 Several military installations were located in the region during the 1900’s.
-While the bases have closed, two former military locations, Mather
+While the bases have closed, two former military locations,

-, have now become active business centers within the County.
+McClellan, have now become active business centers within the County.

 Sacramento County is home to seven cities.
 Each city is shown below with the year of incorporation.